-STARTING DATE, FUNDING INSTRUMENTS, AND GRANT AMOUNT
+3 STARTING DATE, FUNDING INSTRUMENTS, AND GRANT AMOUNT

-Within the two described themes under the heading of "Well-being and learning" (cf. section 2.2 and section 2.3) it is possible to apply for DFF-Research Project1 (thematic) and DFF-Research Project2 (thematic).
+Within the three described themes under the heading of "Health and well-being" (cf. section 2.2, section 2.3, and section 2.4) it is possible to apply for DFF-Research Project1 (thematic) and DFF-Research Project2 (thematic).

-For both of the themes, however, it applies that the instrument DFF-Research Project2 is only funded in special instances where it has been persuasively argued that the objective cannot be reached through a DFF-Research Project1.
+For all of the three themes, however, it applies that the instrument DFF-Research Project2 is only funded in special instances where it has been persuasively argued that the objective cannot be reached through a DFF-Research Project1.